centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-snmpv3.md

 ## Prerequisites

-To monitor a Linux based device, the SNMP service must be installed and configured.
-Most of Linux distributions rely on net-snmp.
+To monitor a Linux-based device, the SNMP service must be installed and configured.
+Most Linux distributions rely on net-snmp.

 ## net-snmp server configuration

-A detailed documentation on how-to configure SNMP is available in the documentation of each Linux distribution.
+A detailed documentation on how to configure SNMP is available in the documentation of each Linux distribution.

 Here is a way to configure a SNMP v3 user:
 ```